Bora Yongacoglu

 News:

-- (October 2024) Our paper “Independent Learning in Mean-Field Games: Satisficing Paths and Convergence to Subjective Equilibria” was accepted for publication in the Journal of Machine Learning Research.
-Stay tuned for updates!
+- (October 2024) Our paper “Mean-Field Games With Finitely Many Players: Independent Learning and Subjectivity” was accepted for publication in the Journal of Machine Learning Research!

 - (September 2024) Our paper on mathematical structure relevant to learning in multi-agent systems, “Paths to Equilibrium in Games”, was accepted to NeurIPS 2024.
 See you in Vancouver!